alexfisher03/quietstore-service/readme.md

 # QuietStore

 QuietStore is a self-hosted file storage service designed for learning modern backend architecture.
 It combines a Go (Fiber) API, PostgreSQL for metadata, MinIO for object storage, and Docker Compose for local orchestration.
-The project is intentionally structured to evolve toward Kubernetes-based deployment in the future, while remaining simple enough to run locally today.

-This README focuses on **local development and usage** on macOS and Windows.

 ---